 bills in Congress that would help to achieve fair

 pay.
-Information about how to contact your members of Congress is available from the Library of Congress.
+Information about how to contact your members of Congress is available here.

 You also can contact

 Individuals can form or join WAGE Clubs, groups that are forming throughout the country to mobilize groups of women to talk about the wage gap and to obtain the tools, support and momentum they need to get even at work.
 See The WAGE Project.